-In actual these flowering plants are native to Mo’orea, French Polynesia and usually prefer temperate region, but now they have acclimatized themselves to regions of tropical and sub-tropical rainforests.
+In actuality, these flowering plants are native to Mo’orea, French Polynesia, and usually prefer temperate regions, but now they have acclimatized themselves to regions of tropical and sub-tropical rainforests.

-Epipremnum aureum species is now can be found worldwide including Southeast Asia, Pakistan, India, Nepal, Bangladesh, Australia, West Indies and Hawaii.
+The Epipremnum aureum species can now be found worldwide including Southeast Asia, Pakistan, India, Nepal, Bangladesh, Australia, West Indies, and Hawaii.

-These plants have a range of nicknames through the worldwide which includes hunter’s robe, golden pothos, money plant, ivy arum, Solomon Islands ivy, silver vine, and taro vine.
+These plants have a range of nicknames through the world, which includes hunter’s robe, golden pothos, money plant, ivy arum, Solomon Islands ivy, silver vine, and taro vine.

 Because of the vibrant color of the leaves home gardeners prefer to keep them at home which certainly enhances the beauty of their interior decoration.

-Though the plants are very hardy in nature but to grow them more beautiful and structured you need to maintain well balanced caring procedure.
+Though the plants are very hardy in nature, to grow them more beautiful and structured, you need to maintain a well balanced caring procedure.

 If you are planning to buy a pothos for your interior or exterior decoration then you must consider buying a healthy plant from the nursery.
 As for buying an unhealthy one will not benefit you in any way and also there will be no point of caring for it.

-You can clearly understand from the broad green and firm leaves, firm stems but not rigid, and also the roots should be firm enough.
+You can clearly understand if a plant is healthy from the broad green and firm leaves, firm but not rigid stems, and the roots, which should be firm too.
 Another important thing is the absence of any white or yellow spots on the leaves which are signs of disease.